oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 This concludes this task.
 You may now **proceed to the next task.**

 ## Task 2: Set Up a User Credentials Table
-All of your users’ authentication credentials and user information needs to be stored somewhere in order for your application to properly authenticate users upon login.
+All of your users’ authentication credentials and user information needs to be stored somewhere for your application to properly authenticate users upon login.
 This is the purpose of a user credentials table.
-In order for the users table to function as intended, you will also need to create a couple of other Database Objects, such as constraints and triggers to maintain uniqueness of usernames/emails as well as to set required values.
+For the table to function as intended, you will also need to create a couple of other Database Objects, such as constraints and triggers to maintain the uniqueness of usernames/emails as well as to set required values.

 1. Navigate to the **Object Browser** by clicking the dropdown arrow next to **SQL Workshop** and selecting **Object Browser**.